belgrades/GettingAndCleaningData-Project/CodeBook.md

  - tgravityacc-mean-y

-5. Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
+5. Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject of all atributes.
+ - I asume that I need ALL the atributes.
+Thats why I don't use merged data but all data in mAll.
+ - When I select all the atributes I merge as step 3 but all values.
+ - Then I need 180 rows because we have 6 activities and 30 users.
-The result is saved as data_set_with_the_averages.txt, a 180x68 data frame, where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
+ - The result is saved as tidy_averages.txt, a 180x70 data frame, where as before,
+  - the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...70.
-There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.